opendistro-for-elasticsearch/anomaly-detection-kibana-plugin/release-notes/opendistro-elasticsearch-anomaly-detection-kibana.release-notes-1.7.0.0.md

 Compatible with Kibana 7.6.1 and Open Distro for Elasticsearch 1.7.0.

 ## Initial Release
-The Anomaly Detection Kibana plugin provides a Kibana view for the [Anomaly Detection Elasticsearch plugin](https://github.com/opendistro-for-elasticsearch/anomaly-detection).
+The Anomaly Detection Kibana plugin provides a Kibana user interface for the [Anomaly Detection plugin](https://github.com/opendistro-for-elasticsearch/anomaly-detection) in Open Distro for Elasticsearch.

 Anomaly detection uses the Random Cut Forest (RCF) algorithm for detecting anomalous data points in streaming time series.

-You can use the plugin with the same version of the [Open Distro Alerting Kibana plugin](https://github.com/opendistro-for-elasticsearch/alerting-kibana-plugin) to get alert notifications.
+You can use the plugin with the same version of the [Open Distro for Elasticsearch Alerting Kibana plugin](https://github.com/opendistro-for-elasticsearch/alerting-kibana-plugin) to get alert notifications.
 You can create a monitor based on an anomaly detector directly on the Alerting Kibana plugin.
 Monitors run checks on the anomaly detection results regularly and trigger alerts based on custom trigger conditions.

 ## Features